Field Service Automation Software

 Mobile work order management gives field technicians everything they need for each job on their phone or tablet, job details, customer history, site access notes, equipment information, and step-by-step checklists.
 Technicians record arrival time, work completed, parts used, and any issues found.
 They capture customer sign-off digitally on-site.
 Photos and notes attach to the job record.
 When the job is marked complete, the office team sees it immediately, triggering invoice generation and closing the job in the system.
 No paper job sheets.
 No re-keying.
 No delay between job completion and billing.

 Parts management in field service automation tracks van stock per technician and warehouse inventory in real time.
 When a technician uses a part on a job, they log it in the mobile app, deducted from their van stock automatically.
 Low stock triggers a replenishment request.
-If a technician needs a part not on their van, the system identifies who has it and where the nearest stock is.
-Return visits for missing parts typically account for 15-25% of field service cost in businesses running on manual parts tracking.
+If a technician needs a part not on their van, the system identifies who has it and where the nearest stock is, cutting the return visits that manual parts tracking makes routine.

-Most field service automation builds for a 10-50 technician operation range from $40,000 to $120,000 depending on scope, integrations (accounting, CRM, mapping), and the number of job types.
+A first phase covering core dispatch and scheduling for a 10-50 technician operation starts around $40,000.
+The full platform grows toward $120,000 as you add mobile work orders, invoicing, parts tracking, and integrations (accounting, CRM, mapping).
 RaftLabs scopes the work, calculates the cost, and locks the price in writing before development starts.
 There are no surprises on the final invoice.

-A core system covering scheduling, dispatch, mobile work orders, and invoicing typically goes live in 10-16 weeks.
-The first working version at a staging URL is usually available within the first 4 weeks.
+A validated v1 covering scheduling, dispatch, mobile work orders, and invoicing usually launches in 10-16 weeks, then grows as you add features.
+The first working version at a staging URL is available within the first 4 weeks.
 Timeline depends on the number of integrations, the complexity of job types and SLA rules, and how quickly your team can provide feedback during the bi-weekly sprint demos.

 Work with us